Get in Touch

 • Documenting business interfaces

-• Mapping from means into ends
+• Mapping from means to ends

 • Capturing time parameters